Karthickpk11/springboot-mybatis-anno/README.md

 **Spring Boot + MyBatis**

-In MyBatis, I skip XML entirely and use annotations on mapper interfaces.
-This makes the project cleaner and easier to maintain for small-to-medium applications.
-Here’s a full Spring Boot + MyBatis annotation-based web app.
+This project focuses on high performance and lightweight data access, hence it was decided to employ MyBatis' Micro-ORM in the Spring Boot project.In MyBatis, I use annotations on mapper interfaces instead of XML.
+This cleans up the project and makes it easier to maintain in small-to-medium applications.
+MyBatis = SQL Mapper / Micro-ORM → Manual SQL, fine-grained control, better for performance and legacy DBs.

 Used Features of this Annotation-Based Setup:
 1. No XML files needed — all SQL is in mapper interface annotations.